elide-dev/docs/Writerside/topics/Ruby.md

 %product% can execute your Ruby applications, while integrating with other languages like JavaScript and Python.

 > Elide ships with Ruby disabled by default.
 This restriction will be lifted in a future release.
+Please file an issue
+> [here](https://github.com/elide-dev/elide/issues/new) if Ruby support is a blocker for you.
 {style="warning"}

 ```Console